romanpauk/dingo/docs/advanced-topics.md

 `lookup<I, typed_key<K>, many>` makes `resolve<std::vector<I *>>(key<K>{})`
 enumerate keyed collection members in registration order.
 A singular typed-key resolve succeeds only when the matching `many` lookup contains exactly one registration.

-If no `typed_key` lookup is declared for an interface/key pair, typed-key registration and resolution keep their existing behavior.
+When no explicit typed-key lookup is declared, `key<K>` registrations still use implicit `typed_key<K>`/`one`: a second registration for the same interface and key type is rejected, regardless of storage type.
+Use `lookup<I, typed_key<K>, many>` when one typed key should hold multiple implementations.

-Selector lookup storage is internal.
+Lookup storage is internal.
 Applications should declare the interface, key domain, and cardinality they need instead of selecting storage for lookup rows.

 Constructor dependencies can also bind to a fixed indexed key: